joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/08/31/business/oil-prices-iran-war.html

 **G20 Finance Officials Gather in U.S. as Iran War Grips Global Economy**\
-`The meeting is expected to focus on the ongoing economic shock from the war in Iran, which has driven up oil prices globally.`\
+`The meeting, which China and Russia are attending, is  focused on the ongoing economic shock from the war in Iran, which has driven up oil prices globally.`\
 https://www.nytimes.com/2026/08/31/business/g20-finance-iran-bessent.html

 **Democrats Have a Trump Card for Attacks On Wokeness**\